kishanraja1/portfolio/README.md

 To complete this project, I took the following steps:

 1. Lay out and link all of the HTML that I needed.
-2. Add the JS/jQuery and ensure it was running properly
+2. Add the JS/jQuery that created the accordion and carousel interactivity
 3. Add initial CSS
-4. Add additional user interactions, after my MVP was complete
+5. Add a media query to allow for a responsive navbar.
+6. Finalize CSS to correct positioning and color scheme
-5. Update this readMe to ensure all steps were met.
+7. Update this readMe to ensure all steps were met.

-Here are a list of unsolved problems I faced while creating this project:
+Here are a list of unsolved problems I faced while creating this project.